Welcome to the 2025-2026 School Year!

 I grew up in the Midwest, mostly Indiana, and earned my teaching degree from Ball State University.
 I taught middle school in Texas for a couple of years before getting married and moving to Cincinnati, Ohio where I worked as Director of Education at Sylvan Learning Center for almost a decade before starting a family and staying home.
 I have 3 kids- a daughter who just graduated from college, a daughter in college, and a son starting his freshman year this year at Heritage!
 All of my kids attended Goddard, and I have been a part of the Goddard family for 8 years.
 This is truly a special place with wonderful staff and administrators, and I am thrilled to have the chance to get to know, teach, and care for your new middle schoolers this year.

-Second quarter will bring the start of weekly grammar and word part lessons with quizzes once a month.
+Third quarter will continue our work around weekly grammar and word part lessons with quizzes once a month.

 Homework will continue the same with an expectation of two hours of independent reading a week.